carpentries-incubator/intro-data-viz/episodes/02-Identify-and-Interpret-the-message.md

 ---
-title: "Episode 2 - "
+title: "Episode 2 - Identify and Interpret the Message"
 teaching: 0
 exercises: 0
 ---